 - Jansson and Lindeberg (2021) "Exploring the ability of CNNs to generalise to previously unseen scales over wide scale ranges", Proc.
 International Conference on Pattern Recognition (ICPR 2020), pages 1181-1188, extended version in arXiv:2004.01536.

 We have also performed an in-depth study of the ability of spatial transformer networks to support true invariance properties.
-First, we have shown that spatial transformers that transform the CNN feature maps do not support invariance for purely spatial transformations of CNN feature maps.
+First, we have shown that spatial transformers that transform the CNN feature maps do not support true invariance properties for purely spatial transformations of CNN feature maps.
 Only spatial transformer networks that transform the input allow for true invariance properties.
 Then, we have performed a systematic study of how these properties affect the classification performance.
-Specifically, we investigate different architectures for spatial transformer networks that make use of more complex features for computing the image transformations that transform the input data to a reference frame, and demonstrate that these new spatial transformer architectures lead to better experimental performance:
+Specifically, we have investigated different architectures for spatial transformer networks that make use of more complex features for computing the image transformations that transform the input data to a reference frame, and demonstrated that these new spatial transformer architectures lead to better experimental performance: